dojo/widget-core/README.md

 	});

 const widget = createI18nWidget({
-	state: {
 	// Set the locale for the widget and all of its children.
-Any child can still
+Any child can
-		// set its own locale.
+	// still set its own locale.
 	locale: 'fr'
-	}
 });
 ```

 #### Projector

-To render a widget into the DOM projector traits need to be added by using the `createProjectorMixin`.
-It is possible to have many projectors and attach them to elements in the DOM, however widgets with projector traits must not be nested.
+To render a widget into the DOM projector traits need to mixed in using the `createProjectorMixin`.
+It is possible to have many projectors and attach them to elements in the DOM.
+However widgets with projector traits must not be nested.

-Widgets that are used as projectors operate in the same way as any widget except they are instantiated explicitly and managed outside of the usual lifecycle.
+Projectors operate in the same way as any widget except need to be instantiated and managed outside of the usual lifecycle.
 To attach the projector to the DOM call either `.append`, `.merge` or `.replace` depending on the type of attachment required.

  - append  - Creates the widget as a child to the projector's `root` node
  - merge   - Merges the widget with the projector's `root` node